thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 A query based compiler is almost the exact inverse of our example batch compiler above.
 Rather than one big pipeline shuffling data along, compilation is structured as a series of questions (queries if you will) that get answered.
 Queries can depend on each other.
-We'll have our final query "what does the webassembly for this source code look like?".
+We'll have our final query "what does the WebAssembly for this source code look like?".
 En route to answering that query, our compiler will ask a bunch of subqueries:

   * What does the IR for this source look like?